 Referred shoulder pain is challenging and sometimes complex.
 Understanding the cause of your pain to gain best results is crucial.
 Referred shoulder pain is common and can be confusing as other areas (such as your neck or your spine) can produce pain in your shoulder region.
 Also your lungs, diaphragm, heart, liver or gallbladder.
 Therefore it is important to identify the cause of your shoulder pain in order to achieve the best results.
-In the below article we discuss frequently asked questions and how an Osteopath at Wellthy Clinic would diagnose and treat your shoulder pain.
+In the below article we discuss frequently asked questions and how an London Osteopath at Wellthy Clinic would diagnose and treat your shoulder pain.
+Table of Content

 How Do I Know if my Shoulder Pain is Referred?

 If your pain is not reproduced with shoulder movements it is likely to be a referred pain.
 Generally referred pain is a constant pain that is not worse with specific movements.
 The nature of the pain is usually dull and achy as opposed to a shooting pain sensation.
 If your shoulder pain is present all the time (not intermittent) or if you have had for over one month then you should see a healthcare practitioner.